ProjetsPL/treehouse-theme/collections/_posts/us/how-to-plant-grass-seed-learn-the-secret-to-a-perfect-lawn.md

 {% endfig %}

 Another step in the process of soil preparation is **breaking the ground and testing its acidity**.
 It's a good indicator for which type of grass seed you should choose for a particular type of soil.
-For the best results, the soil should be fertile, airy and it should have moderate humidity.
+For the best results, the soil should be fertile, airy, and it should have moderate humidity.

 {:.distinction.distinction-information}

 The acidity can be tested in two ways – by sending a sample to a lab or by using a special acidimeter.
-THe best acidity of a soil for grass seed is 5.5-6.5 pH.
+THe best acidity of a soil for grass seed is 5.5 – 6.5 pH.

 Make sure to **fertilize the soil** for a week before planting the grass seed.
 To do this, use a starter or a universal fertilizer You can purchase both at a garden center.
 Mix it with the soil according to the manufacturer's instructions.